OlivierLD/ROB/raspberry-sailor/TideEngine/ES6/README.md

 This code heavily uses the `module` feature of `HTML5/ES6`.
 This `module` allows the usage of `imports`.
-This requires all this to run on top of a Web Server, HTML pages cannot be used as static resources.
+This requires all this to run on top of a Web Server, HTML pages cannot be used without a server, CORS errors would be raised.

 For the HTTP server, NodeJS, Python, Java can be used...
+> _Note:_ this server is used to serve static resources (html pages, js scripts, images, web-components, etc).
+> For now, no REST service is needed.
+> This HTTP server can run locally, no external resource is required (expect when you use cartography like Leaflets, of course).
+> That's flake computing, _not_ cloud computing.

 ### For Python
 Use